-In an effort to provide some relief and assistance to our customers, we are offering a COVID-19 Federal Reserve Financial Services Customer Assistance Package, which is available May 1 through at least July 31.
-We recognize that the COVID-19 situation remains fluid and we will continue to address customer needs as the situation further transpires.
+In an effort to provide some relief and assistance to our customers, we are offering a COVID-19 Federal Reserve Financial Services Customer Assistance Package, which is available May 1 through July 31.

 We have carefully considered which of our services would be the most useful to our existing customers of all sizes as you operate in a contingency mode with remote staff.
 Detailed information about each of the package components is listed below.

 1Does not include Same Day exception returns; a $0.35 FedLine originated return fee will be applied.

 Financial institutions may choose to take advantage of any or all of the services available in this package.
 Interested customers should contact their account executive to discuss which components might be beneficial for them and begin the setup process.